-Ginkgo biloba and zinc, found in Arches Tinnitus Relief Formula, are both antioxidants.
+Ginkgo biloba and zinc, found in Arches Tinnitus Formula, are both antioxidants.
 Ginkgo biloba is also a powerful neuro-protector and helps to mitigate some of the damage done by excitotoxins.
 Numerous clinical studies have demonstrated ginkgo biloba’s ability to protect neuronal systems in the brain.

 By the FDA’s own admission, 73 percent of all food complaints are aspartame related.
 A few of the 90 different documented symptoms listed in the FDA Adverse Reaction Monitoring System include: headache/migraine, memory loss, hearing loss, tinnitus, vertigo, seizures, nausea, depression, heart palpitations, vision problems, fatigue, irritability, muscle spasms, weight gain, anxiety attacks, insomnia, heart palpitations, breathing difficulties and joint pain.